nes14/nes14.github.io/_posts/2014-12-8-Ruby-On-Rails.md

 $ rails s
 ```
 How do you know your server is up and running?
 Open up a browser window and enter `localhost:3000` You should be met with a lovely welcome.  `Ctrl-C` will turn off your server.
+***

-###Hello World!
+##Hello World!
 I have found that is runs best after shutting down the server.
 From your main folder, running the next code snippet will make rails create a few folders that will help you say 'hello, world!'

 ```
 $ rails generate controller welcome index
 ```
 What we have just done is tell rails to create a controller called 'welcome' with an action called 'index'.
+In your favorite text editor, navigate to your folder that we have created and open up `app/views/welcome/index.html.erb`.
+Delete any/all of the text and you can have it say whatever you want.
+This will be our home page.
+We know that but Rails doesn't know that.
+So we have to let them know whats up.

+So lets open up `config/routes.rb` and do some light typing.
+Uncommenting line 8 `#root 'welcome#index'` will tell rails that any inquiries to `localhost:3000` will be directed to your `welcome/index.html`.

+So lets start up the server again and go to the local host page.